qtiuto/lua-for-android/README.md

        Whether the object is multi-thread supported is determined by whether localFunction is set in the constructor of ScriptContext

-       When the object is multi-thread supported, then when function is saved, its upvalues will be copied in.
-However, since the global values it refers to can't be determined, make sure the function doesn't refers to any value it can't access in another thread.
+       When the object is multi-thread supported, then when functions  are saved, their upvalues will be copied in.
+Make sure the function doesn't refers to any global value it can't access in another thread.

+       The function passed in for 'all' can't handler the following three method **toString**,**hashCode**,**equals** for they may trigger infinite loop when used by internal functions like **print**,**==**.Tho override them specified it by yourself

 ### Multi-thread Support